particle-iot/docs/src/content/getting-started/cloud/logic.md

 - `name` The name of the event
 - `data` The particle publish data.
 This can be a string or an object.
 If an object, it will be serialized to JSON using `JSON.stringify`.
+- `options`
-- `options` The product or device to that the event should be sent from
+  * `productId` The event will be sent on this product event stream
+  * `asDeviceId` (optional) If provided, the event will be published as if it came from this device.

 When triggering from an event, you will typically publish the event to the same product: